 The purpose of these awards is to launch innovative projects that have great potential to advance science and benefit society in ways that have major and lasting impact.
 Projects that are too risky and early stage to be appropriate for NIH or similar funding mechanisms are strongly favored.
-The Zimmerman Innovation Awards in Brain Science are not intended to merely allow collection of preliminary data for a grant proposal, but to catalyze progress on a project with a clear long-term intellectual arc to substantial and lasting impact.
+The Zimmerman Innovation Awards in Brain Science are not intended to merely allow collection of preliminary data for a subsequent grant proposal, but to catalyze progress on a project with a clear long-term intellectual arc to substantial and lasting impact.
 The Carney Institute will invest up to $100,000 per project for one year, renewable for a second year on a competitive basis.
 These awards are funded through multiple philanthropic gifts to the Carney Institute.

 All areas of brain science research will be considered.
 In addition, a pool of funds is available to specifically support projects addressing Alzheimer’s disease and related dementias (ADRD).
 ADRD proposals will be submitted through the same application process and may be reviewed by a separate review panel.

-Projects involving one or more junior investigators (pre-tenure or, for non-tenure-track faculty, holding a faculty appointment for less than seven years at the time of submission) as PI/co-PI may request a $32,000 supplement.
-Only a single $32,000 supplement may be requested per proposal, regardless of the number of junior investigator co-PIs involved.
+Projects involving one or more junior investigators (pre-tenure or, for non-tenure-track faculty, holding a faculty appointment for less than seven years at the time of submission) as P.I./co-P.I. may request a $32,000 supplement.
+Only a single $32,000 supplement may be requested per proposal, regardless of the number of junior investigator co-P.I.s involved.
 The supplement is intended to provide the junior investigator with additional personnel effort on the project, however other uses may be requested.

-Questions about the Innovation Awards program should be directed to John Davenport, managing director of the Carney Institute.
+The application deadline is September 1, 2023, with an anticipated start date of March 1, 2024.
+Questions about the Innovation Awards in Brain Science should be directed to John Davenport, Director for Research Strategy of the Carney Institute.